abridged/collabland-dev/telefrens/intro.md

     - Allowlist waiting period is customizable, default length is 30 days.

 3. Creator Promotion.
-    - Creator Pro groups will be featured when users search through groups they can buy into.
+    - Telefrens Pro groups will be featured when users search through groups they can buy into.
-    - Creator Pro groups will be featured on the [global leaderboard](#leaderboard).
+    - Telefrens Pro groups will be featured on the [global leaderboard](#leaderboard).

     <!-- - Group promotion in global search -->